kutu-dev/knuckles/README.md

 ```

 ### Learning More
-To start making more complex interactions with the API make use of [the reference](https://kutu-dev.github.io/knuckles/reference/Api/).
+To start making more complex interactions with the API make use of [the API reference](https://kutu-dev.github.io/knuckles/reference/Api/).
 Enjoy coding and good luck!

 ## Acknowledgements
 Created with :heart: by [Jorge "Kutu" Dobón Blanco](https://dobon.dev).